alexk99/the_router/bras/bras_howto_eng.md

 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#authorization-response">
 Radius Authorization responce</a>.

-Insure that a route has been created:
+Ensure that a route has been created:

 	h4 ~ # $rvrf rcli sh ip route
 	...